cloudamqp/lavinmq/README.md

 ## Performance

-A single m5.large EC2 instance, with a 500 GB GP2 EBS drive (XFS formatted), can sustain about 250.000 messages/s (16 byte msg body, single queue, single producer, single consumer).
+A single c5.large EC2 instance, with a 2 TB ST1 EBS drive (XFS formatted), can sustain about 250.000 messages/s (16 byte msg body, single queue, single producer, single consumer).
+A single producer can push 375.000 msgs/s and if there's no producers consumers can receive 730.000 msgs/s.
 When the message size is 1MB the instance's network speed becomes the bottleneck at 10 Gbit/s.
-When the OS disk cache is full the EBS performance becomes the bottleneck, at about 250 MB/s.
+When the OS disk cache is full the EBS performance becomes the bottleneck, at about 500 MB/s.

 Enqueueing 10 million messages only uses 80MB RAM.
 8000
 connection uses only about 400 MB RAM.
 Declaring 100.000 queues uses about 100